tklab-tud/uscxml/docs/BUILDING.md

 	$ git clone git://github.com/tklab-tud/uscxml.git
 	$ mkdir uscxml/build && cd uscxml/build
-	$ cmake ..
+	$ cmake .. && make
-	$ make

-On **NMake on Windows**, you may have luck to run the following from a VS2013 or VS2015 command prompt:

-	$ git clone git://github.com/tklab-tud/uscxml.git
-	$ mkdir uscxml/build && cd uscxml/build
+For **MSVC on Windows**, run form a developer command-prompt and substitute the last line above by:

-	$ cmake -G"NMake Makefiles" ..
+	$ cmake -G "NMake Makefiles" .. && nmake
-	$ nmake

 <b>Note:</b> If you want to build for another IDE or build-system, just create
 a new *out-of-source* build directory and start over with CMake.
 To get an idea